 Who is Behind It?

-Who, then, is behind the call for the Republican Party to be less traditional?
-The obvious answer is those who know they or their candidates cannot win elections as traditional Republicans.
+Who, then, is behind the call for the Republican Party to be less principled?
+The obvious answer is those who know they or their candidates cannot win elections as Conservative Republicans.
 They must, therefore, convince us that voters who support Republican principles are in the minority, rather than a majority, of the party and the population.

 Does it Matter?